Ecclesiastical Exemption from Listed Building Consent

 The role of the DAC is to give advice at diocesan level in relation to church buildings, their contents, their churchyards and other lands.
 Between them, the members of the DAC have expertise in architecture, archaeology, art and history as well as knowledge of conservation matters, the history and use of church buildings and the liturgy and worship of the Church of England.

 After the DAC has formally considered the proposal, it will issue a certificate which either recommends the scheme, does so with conditions, or rejects it.
 Although it is possible to petition for a faculty without a DAC recommendation, an unfavourable DAC view is likely to diminish the prospects of obtaining a faculty.
+The DAC cannot give formal advice unless all mandatory consultation requirements have been fulfilled.

 The second stage of the process involves the application for the faculty.